-Extract from the Thomas Jefferys map of county of Bedford showing the application route from A to B in the same style as the existing road it leaves from at A and existing bridleway it crosses near Bassmead Manor
+Extract from the Thomas Jefferys map of county of Bedford showing the application route from A to B in the same style as the existing bridleway it leaves from at A

 John Cary Atlas of England, Wales & Scotland 1794

 Date.
 John Cary Atlas of England, Wales & Scotland 1794.